Strength Training at Kieser to Manage Your MS Symptoms

 Multiple Sclerosis (MS) is an autoimmune disease of the central nervous system.
 It involves the destruction and inflammation of the myelin sheath surrounding nerve fibres.
 According to a recent survey, there were estimated to be over 25,000 Australians with MS which equates to about 10 Australians diagnosed every week.
 Roughly three times as many women suffer from MS than men.

 There are four different types of MS categorised by the way the disease affects the body over time.
 Risk factors include gender, ethnicity, poor diet, age, genetics and low sunlight exposure.
 The abnormality in neural connections can impair physical movement and motor function.

-Multiple Sclerosis (MS) cannot be cured but can be treated to ease, control or delay symtoms.
-Physical exercise can be prescribed to help prevent further deterioration by Kieser Exercise Physiologists.
-Exercise is a safe treatment for Multiple Sclerosis MS patients with research demonstrating positive improvements to strength, mobility, pain, psychosocial functioning, sleep, aerobic capacity, quality of life and managing spasticity and fatigue levels.
+Multiple sclerosis (MS) cannot be cured but can be treated to ease, control or delay symtoms.
+Physical exercise can be prescribed by Exercise Physiologists to help prevent further deterioration.
+Exercise is a safe treatment for MS patients with research demonstrating positive improvements to strength, mobility, pain, psychosocial functioning, sleep, aerobic capacity, quality of life and managing spasticity and fatigue levels.

-As Multiple Sclerosis MS is a very unpredictable disease, each individual must be managed differently.
-It is critical that exercise demands/loading parameters must be kept at appropriate levels at all times, which is why the Kieser Method of fitness and rehabilitation training is perfect for Multiple Sclerosis clients.
+As multiple sclerosis is a very unpredictable disease, each individual must be managed differently.
+It is critical that exercise demands/loading parameters must be kept at appropriate levels at all times, which is why the Kieser method is ideal for multiple sclerosis clients.
 This places extreme importance on supervised sessions from an expert for the best health outcomes.

-If you or someone you know has multiple sclerosis, visit your Exercise Physiologist at a Kieser fitness and rehabilitation centre today for a suitable tailored exercise program or ask about joining our group balance classes which are available at a majority of Kieser facilities
+If you or someone you know has multiple sclerosis, visit your Exercise Physiologist at a Kieser centre today for a suitable tailored exercise program or ask about joining our group balance classes which are available at a majority of Kieser facilities